publications

 Publications by categories in reversed chronological order.

-- You Never Know: Quantization Induces Inconsistent Biases in Vision-Language Foundation ModelsNeurIPS Workshop on Responsibiliy Building the Next Generation of Multimodal Foundation Models (under review), Dec 2024
+- You Never Know: Quantization Induces Inconsistent Biases in Vision-Language Foundation ModelsNeurIPS Workshop on Responsibiliy Building the Next Generation of Multimodal Foundation Models, Dec 2024

 We study the impact of a standard practice in compressing foundation vision-language models-quantization-on the models’ ability to produce socially-fair outputs.
 In contrast to prior findings with unimodal models that compression consistently amplifies social biases, our extensive evaluation of four quantization settings across three datasets and three CLIP variants yields a surprising result: while individual models demonstrate bias, we find \emphno consistent change in bias magnitude or direction across a population of compressed models due to quantization.